 The Marina District, San Francisco Hotel

-Pros: Easier to have a car, waterfront parks, young professional vibe, shopping and restaurants
+Pros: Easier to park a car, young professional vibe, waterfront parks, plentiful shopping and restaurants

-Cons: Lack of old SF charm, noisy near the bars on weekends
+Cons: Lack of old SF charm, noisy on weekends

 The best place to stay in San Francisco if you have a rental car is The Marina District.
 The Marina offers good street parking (just read the signs carefully!), as well as several hotels which provide free or cheap parking.